-The latest round of leaked data sold by a famous dark web netizen was noticed by The Hacker News, who already made three separate releases in different time intervals of leaked data for sale in a Darkweb Marketplace.
+The latest round of leaked data sold by a famous dark web netizen was noticed by The Hacker News, who already made three separate releases in different time intervals of leaked data in a Dark Web sales and marketplace.

 According to the seller himself that the latest release will be the last round.
 The following sites were the ones compromised which included the number of the affected accounts: